 Special processing is performed if fewer than 24 bits are available at the end of the data being encoded.
 A full encoding quantum is always completed at the end of a body.
 When fewer than 24 input bits are available in an input group, zero bits are added (on the right) to form an integral number of 6-bit groups.
-Output character positions which are not required to represent actual input data are set to the character "=".
-Since all base64 input is an integral number of octets, only the following cases can arise: (1) the final quantum of encoding input is an integral multiple of 24 bits; here, the final unit of encoded output will be an integral multiple of 4 characters with no "=" padding, (2) the final quantum of encoding input is exactly 8 bits; here, the final unit of encoded output will be two characters followed by two "=" padding characters, or (3) the final quantum of encoding input is exactly 16 bits; here, the final unit of encoded output will be three characters followed by one "=" padding character.
+Padding at the end of the data is performed using the '=' character.
+Since all base64 input is an integral number of octets, only the following cases can arise: (1) the final quantum of encoding input is an integral multiple of 24 bits; here, the final unit of encoded output will be an integral multiple of 4 characters with no "=" padding, (2) the final quantum of encoding input is exactly 8 bits; here, the final unit of encoded output will be two characters followed by two "=" padding characters, or (3) the final quantum of encoding input is exactly 16 bits; here, the final unit of encoded output will be two characters followed by two "=" padding character.